MTA Studio Productions

 1) a level one course in the appropriate design area OR

 3) assistant design two MTA Studio productions

-(In the case that there are fewer qualified and willing designers than productions, students who are not yet qualified may apply to design a production by demonstrating their qualifications to the Student Master Carpenter and Electrician, MTA Studio Productions Coordinator, and Director of Design and Technical Theatre.)
+(In the case that there are fewer qualified and willing designers than productions, students who are not yet qualified may apply to design a production by demonstrating their qualifications to the Student Head Carpenter and Electrician and the MTA Studio Productions Coordinator.)

-Stage Manager Eligibility - In order to stage manage a MTA Studio Production, one must go through an application process with the MTA Studio Productions Coordinator and the Student Master Carpenter and Electrician.
+Stage Manager Eligibility - In order to stage manage an MTA Studio Production, one must go through an application process with the MTA Studio Productions Coordinator and the Student Head Carpenter and Electrician.
 A mentor may be assigned at the discretion of the Stage Manager Mentorship Program.

 Reserving a Space - The Stage Manager of the MTA Studio Production is responsible for contacting the MTA Studio Productions Coordinator in order to sign out rehearsal space.
 The First Floor Rehearsal Hall as well as the Upper and Lower Dance Studios are NOT available for MTA Studio Production rehearsals.